 The Springhill Parent's Association raises funds in order to support the school operations.
 Fundraising activities undertaken by the parents association normally include, cake sales, an annual school fete, second hand uniform sales and more.
-The ability to fundraise was impacted significantly by COVID-19 however plans are in place to re-start fundraising activities in the next academic year.
+The ability to fundraise over recent years has been significantly impacted by COVID however the Parent's Association have reformed during this year and fundraising activities have recommenced.

 In addition, collections are held for other local and national charities that the school community may contribute to.
 Any amounts collected are forwarded in full to the relevant charity.
 We confirm that when fundraising:

-- No unsolicited approaches are made to members of the public. - No commercial participators are used. - No regularity schemes or standards are applicable. - No complaints were made to the academy trust during the year.
+- No unsolicited approaches are made to members of the public. - No commercial participators are used. - No regularity schemes or standards are applicable. - No complaints were made to the Academy Trust during the year.